Kamala Harris visits Milwaukee for her first in-person campaign event

 Former vice president Joe Biden spent Monday in Harrisburg, Pa., the first of two Pennsylvania visits on his schedule this week.
-Recent polls have shown the race tightening in that state, which Trump took by less than 70,000 votes in 2016.
+Recent polls have shown the race tightening in that state, which Trump took by fewer than 70,000 votes in 2016.

 Both Biden and Trump will visit Shanksville, Pa., on Friday to mark the anniversary of the Sept.
 11, 2001, terrorist attacks.